perrysmotors/sticky-headers.framerfx/README.md

 ## Features:

 - The `offset` parameter on StickyScroll makes elements stick at a set distance below the top of the scroll component.
-- Can be used together with '**Parallax**' by Linton Ye
 - Only supports vertical scrolling.

 ![Screen Recording (Framer X)](https://user-images.githubusercontent.com/12557727/54369321-a3808800-466d-11e9-8b50-4f245ac8075b.gif)

 ## How to use with overrides

-You can do stuff based on the scroll position by adding an override to the your StickyScroll component that sets an `onScroll` event handler.
+You can do stuff based on the scroll position by adding an override to the your StickyScroll component that sets an `onScroll` event handler:

 ```
 import { Override } from "framer"

+// Apply this override to your scroll component
-export const isStickyScroll: Override = () => {
+export const StickyScroll: Override = () => {
   return {
-    onScroll: pos => {
+    onScroll: info => {
-      console.log(pos.y)
+      console.log(info.point.y)
     },
   }
 }
 ```

-## How to use with 'Parallax' by Linton Ye

-If you install 'Parallax' by Linton Ye.
-You can combine the behaviour you get from `StickyElement` components with more complex scroll interactions applied to other elements.
+... or you can track changes to the scroll position using a `MotionValue`.
+Here's how you could use this approach to add a parallax effect:

 ```
-// Import functions from the Parallax component
-import {
-  scrollOverrides,
-  modulate,
-  speedY,
-  stickyY
-} from "@framer/lintonye.parallax/code/Parallax";
+import { Override, motionValue, useTransform } from "framer"

-// Define define custom scrolling behaviors
-const overrides = scrollOverrides(
+const contentOffsetY = motionValue(0)
-  [0, 88],
-  [{ id: "element1", op: modulate("opacity", [0, 1]) }],
-  // etc.
-);

-// Set an override on the StickScroll component:
+// Apply this override to your scroll component
-export const Scroll: Override = props => overrides.scroll(props);
+export function StickyScroll(): Override {

-// Set overrides on the elements that have custom scrolling behaviours:
+    return { contentOffsetY: contentOffsetY }
+}

+// Apply this override to your parallax layer
-export const Element1: Override = props => overrides.element1(props);
+export function ParallaxLayer(): Override {
+    const y = useTransform(contentOffsetY, [0, -100], [0, 50], {
+        clamp: false,
+    })
+    return {
+        y: y,
+    }
+}
 ```

-`StickyElement` components should not be overridden in this way.

 ## Changelog